When taking out braids - every second counts.

 The best way to make sure that the braid take down process doesn’t take too long is to not create so many.
 The more braids they have in their head, the smaller they typically are.

 Not only does installing small braids take a long time, it also takes a long time to take them out - especially when we are trying to keep their tiny heads still.

 When installing braids, I make sure that the sections aren’t too small, so that the braids will be big enough to easily take down.

 5. Leave The Braids In As Long As Possible

 Our three year old can go weeks wearing the same plaits.
 At times, I will wash her scalp but keep the braids in.

 I'm still convinced, doing hair should not be a stressful process for me or her.
 As long as the braids are not matted and the hair feels soft, I know that it is healthy - which means we keep her styles in for as long as possible.

 I’m pretty picky on who I allow do our girls' hair.
 However, I do welcome when family offers to take down their braids.

 As they age, I will teach the girls how to unravel their own hair so that we can tackle the process together.

-How do you take down your little one's hair?
+How do you take out braids fast?
 If you use a lubricant, what do you use?
 What makes their hair take down process go smoothly?
 Let us know below.